Restioson/buddy-allocator-workshop/README.md

 ### Vectors
-A quick, un-scientific benchmark on my Windows machine says that it took around two minutes to allocate a full gibbibyte (1024^3 bytes).
+A quick, un-scientific benchmark on my Windows machine says that it took around two minutes to allocate a full gibibyte (1024^3 bytes).
 I did notice split second pauses every now and again when it had to reallocate the entire vector to push an element.